 Refer to the RCSS Code of Conduct for the specific consequences which may be out of school suspension and possible referral to the Innovative Academy.
 Students 17 years old and older may be subject to arrest and referred to local law enforcement for disorderly conduct and other related charges.

 Academic Expectations

 Promotion Requirements (Credits earned)

-Promotion from 9 th to 10 th Grade 5 units

-Promotion from 10 th to 11 th Grade 11 units

-Promotion from 11th to 12 th Grade 18 units

-Graduation Requirement 23 units
+9th to 10th grade 5 units 10th to 11th 11 units 11th to 12th 18 units Graduation 23 units

 Class Rank/Honor Graduates